 (Here’s a breakdown of all the stages of design plus their respective costs.)

-Additionally, your architect and structural engineers will submit their scheme designs to the area’s local authorities for architectural and structural plan approvals.
-This should further be accompanied by EIA approvals, which will be handled by your environmental consultant.
+Additionally, your architect and structural engineers will submit their scheme designs to the area’s local authorities for building plan approval.
+This should further be accompanied by NEMA construction approvals, which will be handled by your environmental consultant.

 In the meantime, your architect and engineers can proceed to the detailed design stage, within which they’ll develop all the required working drawings and technical specifications.
 These will then be shared with your quantity surveyor for the drafting of priced and unpriced bills of quantities.